ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 	The line width is defined by the Border attribute.

-	Attributes: Vertices, Border, Color, InteriorColor, LineEndingStyles.
+	Attributes: :ref:`vertices-attribute`, :ref:`border-attribute`, :ref:`color-attribute`, :ref:`interior-color-attribute`, LineEndingStyles.

 Highlight, Underline, Squiggly, StrikeOut
 	Text markups.

-	The shape is defined by the QuadPoints.
+	The shape is defined by the :ref:`quadpoints-attribute`.

 Stamp
 	A rubber stamp.

-	The appearance is either a stock name, or a custom image.
+	The appearance is either a stock name, or a :ref:`custom image <stamp-image-attribute>`.

 Ink
 	A free-hand line.

-	The shape is defined by the InkList attribute.
+	The shape is defined by the :ref:`inklist-attribute` attribute.

 FileAttachment
 	A file attachment.

 	The appearance is an icon on the page.

-	Set the attached file contents with the FileSpec attribute, and the appearance with the Icon attribute.
+	Set the attached file contents with the :ref:`filespec-attribute` attribute, and the appearance with the :ref:`icon-attribute` attribute.

 Redaction
 	A black box.